nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       Use case ends.

+**Use Case: UC05 - Editing `personal details` of `students`**

+**MSS:**
+1. User enters the `type` of personal detail and corresponding `detail` to edit
+2. System displays that the personal detail of the student has been changed successfully

+   Use case ends.

+**Extensions:**

++ 1a.
+User did not enter **ALL COMPULSORY** details.
+    + 1a1.
+System displays an error message

+      Use case ends.

++ 1b.
+User keys in invalid **COMPULSORY** or **OPTIONAL** information
+    + 1b1.
+System displays an error message with an example on how to use the command.

+      Use case ends.

+**Use Case: UC06 - Finding `student` by `student id`**

+**MSS:**
+1. User keys in the `class` and `index number` of the student he/she is finding
+2. System displays the student with all his/her corresponding personal details

+   Use case ends.

+**Extensions:**

++ 1a.
+User did not enter **ALL COMPULSORY** details.
+    + 1a1.
+System displays an error message.

+      Use case ends.

++ 1b.
+User keys in invalid **COMPULSORY** information
+    + 1b1.
+System displays an error message with an example on how to use the command.

+      Use case ends.

+**Use Case: UC07 - Deleting `student` or `student information` from the `database`**

+**MSS:**
+1. User keys in the command to delete a student or student information
+2. System displays that the student or student information has been deleted successfully

+   Use case ends.

+**Extensions:**

++ 1a.
+User did not enter **ALL COMPULSORY** details.
+    + 1a1.
+System displays an error message.

+      Use case ends.

++ 1b.
+User keys in invalid **COMPULSORY** or **OPTIONAL** information
+    + 1b1.
+System displays an error message with an example on how to use the command.

+      Use case ends.

 *{More to be added}* <br><br>

 ### Non-Functional Requirements

 1. Should work on any mainstream OS as long as it has Java `11` or above installed.
 2. Should be able to handle up to 400 students without a noticeable sluggishness in performance for typical usage.
+3. Should package it as a JAR file that is smaller than 50mb
+4. Should store data in a txt/csv file
-3. PowerConnect should be able to work without any internet access.
+5. PowerConnect should be able to work without any internet access.
-4. PowerConnect should only be used by a single user per installation and not by multiple users.
+6. PowerConnect should only be used by a single user per installation and not by multiple users.
-5. Users with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish the majority of the tasks faster using CLI commands than using the mouse.
+7. Users with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish the majority of the tasks faster using CLI commands than using the mouse.

 *{More to be added}*